The IRS 990 e-file dataset: getting to the chocolatey center of data deliciousness

 There are a number of tools available to help you get started with 990 data.
 Charity Navigator got the ball rolling with two parsing libraries: 990 Decoder, which extracts the fields actually used by Charity Navigator, and 990_long, which generates a vast set of key-value pairs.

-More recently, Jacob Fenton developed an extraction package called IRSx, which is available on an MIT license via GitHub.
+We don’t recommend these legacy libraries, though, because more recently, Jacob Fenton developed an extraction package called IRSx, which is available on an MIT license via GitHub.
 IRSx lets you specify a list of fields to extract from some or all 990s.
 It works with 2013+ filings and generally expects you to find your own solutions to pathological cases like the ones above.

 The Nonprofit Open Data Collective, headed up by Jesse Lecy, provides a bunch of useful repos on GitHub to deal with 990-related issues.
 Chief among them is the community concordance, which is a volunteer-maintained .csv file mapping field names to Xpaths.